dig-eg-gaz/analysis/cannon-analysis.md

 Other ways this search could be improved upon would be by doing both more research as well as using more data.
 This could be done by digging deeper into the articles themselves to compare the similarities between articles in terms of the words in the passage.
 Perhaps these articles have a certain area in which to occupy and this could be analyzed by comparing the number of words or the similarities in language to see if they all have a connecting theme.

+Text visualization

 <iframe src="https://public.tableau.com/views/AccidentOccurance/Sheet22?:embed=y&:display_count=yes&publish=yes" align="center" width="90%" height="500"/>

 <iframe src="https://public.tableau.com/views/AccidentReaperance-Headlines/Sheet1?:embed=y&:display_count=yes" align="center" width="90%" height="500"/>

 <iframe src="https://public.tableau.com/views/AccidentReaperance/Sheet2?:embed=y&:display_count=yes&publish=yes" align="center" width="90%" height="500"/>

 By using Tableau I was able to make the data visible.
 The charts indicate the various patterns and occurrences of the term accident itself and when it appeared in the Egyptian Gazette.
 The first graph "Accident Occurrence" was used to show the general trend of accidents from the years 1905 to 1906.
-The Table for the reappearance for headlines containing the word accident was used, and the other various graph that follow this style was used to compare the different categories of accidents that were featured in the Egyptian Gazette.
+The Table for the reappearance for headlines containing the word accident was used, and the last graph is showing the different categories of accidents and when they appeared in the headlines during these two years.

 These headlines help to paint what this world was like to live in, either through learning about the individual stories that people would have gossiped about in the streets or by even detailing some of the day to day events that impacted the people.
 These events are themselves tricky to define as I am sure there were more accidents in the city that did not make it into the Egyptian Gazette and thus lost to us, but this is a good starting point to gather information on the most exciting and mundane act in an average citizen’s day.